armthethinker/personal-site/projects/moral-decision-making-haptic-feedback-in-virtual-environments.md

    content="
 This project started as a class project.
 Each student submitted ideas and, through a consolidation process, we all ended up in one of three groups.

 We refined our work over six weeks with weekly playtests, class feedback, and feedback from class guests.
 We used the feedback to clarify our designs.
-This lead to our final research experiment and written report.
+This led to our final research experiment and written report.

 ### Initial designs